EthanLam17/cracked_out_project/README.md

 ```

 # Future Direction
-- Customization to allow user to adjust the number of targets that appear
-- Timer so that targets automatically removed if user does not it fast enough
+- Timer so that targets are automatically removed if user does not destroy it fast enough
 - Camera movement smoothening for higher quality gameplay